 Not early enough in my life to appreciate and enjoy your musical talents and your soulful voice, it is true, but I have done my best to make it up to you.
 I turned up the volume in my classroom when I played your song, “Mississippi Goddam,” as part of my social justice protest song project that I taught to countless high school juniors in my American Literature classes.
 I did mention playing a song with language “strong,” to one school administrator, but I received nothing in writing to prove his slight permission, if needed to defend my decision, should an offended parent come knocking.

 I pushed the boundaries with that project and with your song in a conservative school setting, it is true, but I was ready to stand firm in my project and musical selection and defend the anger pouring from you.
 Handling an easily offended student or an upset parent, was the least I could do.
 You had the music industry turn against you.
-For writing and performing a song that addressed violence, racism, segregation, and oppression – they should have honored and celebrated you, but it was 1963 and the establishment was not ready for a talented black woman as bold you.
+For writing and performing a song that addressed violence, racism, segregation, and oppression – they should have honored and celebrated you, but it was 1963 and the establishment was not ready for a talented black woman as bold as you.
 A woman of conviction, strong language was your soul’s cry and your only option because singing and playing nice would not get anyone’s attention.
 If the bombing of a church on youth day and the brutal murder of four young girls perpetrated by a splinter group of the KKK, and the violent assassination of Civil Rights activist and veteran, Medgar Evers do not justify strong language, then strong language should never again be screamed, spoken, sung, whispered, or heard anywhere by anyone.

 I did not stop playing your tunes, Nina, when I left my classroom.
 Your version of the song, “Feeling Good” always makes me feel alive and with your passionate singing, I love to sway.
 I am in awe of the talent, courage, and the determination that you displayed, and I am forever grateful that I found you on that protest song research day. 🎤 Nina Simone (2/21/1933 – 4/21/2003) Rest in Peace, beautiful one.